 Buttery melt-in-your-mouth classic jam thumbprint cookies filled with both raspberry and strawberry jam.
 Perfect in every way—just the way Grandma made at Christmas time.

 For the Cookies

-- 2 large yolks from organic eggs (mine weighed 36 grams w/o shells)
+- 2 egg yolks from large eggs (mine weighed 36 g w/o shells)

 - 2 teaspoons (10 ml) pure vanilla extract

 - ¼ teaspoon (1.25 ml) pure almond extract, optional

 - ¼ teaspoon (1.2 g) fine-grain sea salt

 - 2½ cups (300 g) unbleached all-purpose flour

 - ⅔ cup (133 g) granulated cane sugar, or regular granulated sugar

 For the Jam Filling